aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/charts/chart-formatting/set-picture-as-background-fill-in-the-chart/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells allows you to set a gradient, texture, pattern or picture as fill effects for different objects, such as the plot area, chart area, or legend box of a chart.
+Aspose.Cells allows you to set a gradient, texture, pattern, or picture as fill effects for different objects, such as the plot area, chart area, or legend box of a chart.
 This document shows how to add an image to a chart's background.

 {{% /alert %}}